She often used Myanmar’s parliament as the backdrop for her workout videos. Then a coup happened.

 The generals have declared a one-year state of emergency.
 The United States, Britain and the United Nations have condemned the coup — as neighboring countries China and Thailand appeared to downplay the situation, referring to it as an “internal affair.”

-While Khing Hnin Wai’s sudden rise to fame sparked global interest and positive comments from around the world, others took to social media to critique the video, implying that it was staged or a political stunt.
+While Hnin Wai’s sudden rise to fame sparked global interest and positive comments from around the world, others took to social media to critique the video, implying that it was staged or a political stunt.
 She responded to the accusation by explaining on Facebook that she had often used the parliamentary background as the setting for her dance routines.

 To back up her explanation, she shared a string of past videos recorded in the same location of her dancing to upbeat anthems outdoors.
 In the videos, she wears different outfits and dances to different music.
 The most notable difference is that in the other videos, no military coup is unfolding behind her and the city’s streets are empty.

-Writing in Burmese, Khing Hnin Wai told followers that she “did not expect” the coup to unfold as she danced in a location that was familiar to her.
+Writing in Myanmar, Hnin Wai told followers that she “did not expect” the coup to unfold as she danced in a location that was familiar to her.

 “I love the videos you shared with the world today but saddened that people made you feel like you had to explain yourself,” wrote one of her fans on Facebook as others urged her not to pay attention to negative comments online.

-It didn’t take long for Indonesian social media users to identify the song in Khing Hnin Wai’s workout video as “Ampun Bang Jago” — by Indonesian duo Tian Storm and Ever Slkr, which YouTube fans have branded an “absolute banger.”
+It didn’t take long for Indonesian social media users to identify the song in Hnin Wai’s workout video as “Ampun Bang Jago” — by Indonesian duo Tian Storm and Ever Slkr, which YouTube fans have branded an “absolute banger.”

 The popular song begins with sirens blaring and speaks of a power battle between authorities and the people, according to the South China Morning Post.
 It has served as the soundtrack to past demonstrations and protests and is frequently used in a bid to mock police officers.

-On Monday, composer Tian Storm shared snippets of Khing Hnin Wai’s video to his Instagram story.
+On Monday, composer Storm shared snippets of Hnin Wai’s video to his Instagram story.

-Khing Hnin Wai could not immediately be reached for comment.
+Hnin Wai could not immediately be reached for comment.